polyswarm/polyswarm-artifact/README.md

 Unfortunately we cannot add nullable at a later date, as that would invalidate new schemas when being read by an old

 We can easily remove required fields, but we cannot add more.
-Doing so would invalidated old schemas.
+Doing so would invalidate old schemas.

 ## Schema object